The PAU Survey: galaxy stellar population properties estimates with narrowband data

-Previous medium- and narrow-band survey such as ALHAMBRA \citep{Diaz-Garcia2015}, miniJPAS \citep{GonzalezDelgado2021}, and J-PLUS \citep{Sanroman2019} have demonstrated the constraining power of selected SED codes in the analysis of simulated and observed data.
+Previous medium- and narrowband surveys such as ALHAMBRA \citep{Diaz-Garcia2015}, miniJPAS \citep{GonzalezDelgado2021}, and J-PLUS \citep{Sanroman2019} have demonstrated the constraining power of selected SED codes in the analysis of simulated and observed data.
 Studies on PAUS photometries have shown the estimation capabilities for galaxy properties \citep{Tortorelli2021} and the improved detection of spectral features such as the 4000\,\AA{} break \citep{Stothert2018, Renard2022}.
-Nevertheless, the gain of narrow-band photometry for the estimation of physical properties in comparison to $ugriz$ data alone has not been conclusively quantified yet and many widely used SED fitting codes still remain to be tested.
-The degeneracy of galaxy properties such as metallicity, age and dust parameters lead to correlated influences on the SED that cannot be broken by the spectral forward-model \citep{Worthey1994, Sawicki1998, Bell2001, Papovich2001}.
-A quasi-spectroscopic energy resolution in the optical (average $\mathrm{R}\sim 65$), could be able to improve the constraints on galactic SFHs due to the capture of spectral features that trace galaxy properties, such as the 4000\,\AA{} break or the H$\beta$ index as stellar evolutionary trackers to infer ages \citep{Lee2000} or for example abundance ratios from emission lines to estimate the metal enrichment of the stellar population \citep{Tremonti2004}.
+Nevertheless, the gain of narrowband photometry for the estimation of physical properties in comparison to $ugriz$ data alone has not been conclusively quantified yet and many widely used SED fitting codes still remain to be tested.
+The degeneracy of galaxy properties such as metallicity, age, and dust parameters lead to correlated influences on the SED that cannot be broken by the spectral forward-model \citep{Worthey1994, Sawicki1998, Bell2001, Papovich2001}.
+A quasi-spectroscopic energy resolution in the optical (average $\mathrm{R}\sim 65$), could be able to improve the constraints on galactic SFHs due to the capture of spectral features that trace galaxy properties, such as the 4000\,\AA{} break or the H$\beta$ index as stellar evolutionary trackers to infer ages \citep{Lee2000}, in addition to, for example, abundance ratios from emission lines to estimate the metal enrichment of the stellar population \citep{Tremonti2004}.

-In this work we employ narrow-band data from PAUS and broad-band data from the Canada-France-Hawaii Telescope Legacy Survey \citep[CFHTLS,][]{Cuillandre2012, Gwyn2012} to determine galaxy stellar population properties in the PAUS-COSMOS field with two SED fitting codes, namely \cigale \citep{Burgarella2005, Noll2009, Boquien2019} and \prospector \citep{Leja2017, Johnson2021}.
-We apply the SED fitting routine to a sample of PAUS-observed galaxies, fitting both narrow-bands and broad-bands combined and broad-bands data alone, to determine the distribution of properties, quantify the benefit of the PAUS narrow-band filter set and identify drawbacks and advantages of the two codes.
+In this work, we employ narrowband data from PAUS and broadband data from the Canada-France-Hawaii Telescope Legacy Survey \citep[CFHTLS,][]{Cuillandre2012, Gwyn2012} to determine galaxy stellar population properties in the PAUS-COSMOS field with two SED fitting codes, namely \cigale \citep{Burgarella2005, Noll2009, Boquien2019} and \prospector \citep{Leja2017, Johnson2021}.
+We apply the SED fitting routine to a sample of PAUS-observed galaxies, fitting both the narrowband and broadband combined as well as the broadband data alone, to determine the distribution of properties, quantify the benefit of the PAUS narrowband filter set, and identify drawbacks and advantages of the two codes.